 A hurricane is a type of tropical cyclone, which is a generic term for a low-pressure system that generally forms in the tropics.
 The cyclone is accompanied by thunderstorms and, in the Northern Hemisphere, a counterclockwise circulation of winds near the earth’s surface.
 Tropical cyclones are classified as follows:

 A 1-minute average wind measured at about 33 ft (10 meters) above the surface.

 ** 1 knot = 1 nautical mile per hour or 1.15 statute miles per hour.
 Abbreviated as “kt”.

-An intense tropical weather system of strong thunderstorms with a well-defined surface circulation and maximum sustained winds of 74 mph (64 kt) or higher.
+An intense tropical weather system of strong thunderstorms with a well-defined surface circulation and maximum sustained winds of 74 mph (64 kt) or higher

 Hurricanes are categorized according to the strength of their winds using the Saffir-Simpson Hurricane Scale.
 A Category 1 storm has the lowest wind speeds, while a Category 5 hurricane has the strongest.
-These are relative terms, because lower category storms can sometimes inflict greater damage than higher category storms, depending on where they strike and the particular hazards they bring.
-In fact, tropical storms can also produce significant damage and loss of life, mainly due to flooding.
+These are relative terms, because lower category storms can sometimes inflict greater damage than higher category storms, depending on where they strike and the hazards they bring.
+In fact, tropical storms can also produce considerable damage and loss of life, mainly due to flooding.

 For the 2023 hurricane season, NOAA is forecasting a likely range of 12 to 17 named storms (winds of 39 mph or higher), of which 5 to 9 could become hurricanes (winds of 74 mph or higher), including 1 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
 NOAA provides these ranges with a 70% confidence.
 The Atlantic hurricane season extends from June 1 through November 30.